syncfusion-content/xamarin-docs/Xamarin/SfAutoComplete/AutoCompleteSource.md

 ![](images/autocompletesource.png)

-## ItemsSource
+## ItemSource

-ItemSource is a collection of AutoComplete items which holds the ImageName and TextProperties that to be displayed in suggestions.
+ItemSource is a collection of SfAutoComplete items which holds the ImageName and TextProperties that to be displayed in suggestions.

-The AutoComplete model looks as follows
+The SfAutoComplete model looks as follows.

 {% highlight C# %}